DanLucas1/philly-indego-pipeline/README.md

 ![](assets/neighborhood_heatmap.png "Neighborhood Heatmap")

 #### Top/Bottom 10 Destination Neighborhoods by Distance Traveled
-Interestingly we don't see consistently longer rides on electric bikes in the longest rides.
-Many of the top destinations

-Some (like Franklinville) have
-This is perhaps explained by 4 of the top 5 being destinations often reached via the very scenic and enjoyable Schuylkill river bike path.
+For the destinations that people are willing to travel the farthest to, we do see longer rides facilitated by electric bikes.
+However this pattern reverses for some top destinations (East Falls, Manayunk, Wissahickon) likely because those locations are reached via the scenic and enjoyable Schuylkill river bike path.
 ![](assets/distance_top10_bottom10.png "dbt lineage")

-### Reproducibility
-Coming soon!

 ### Planned Future Updates
 1. Provision dbt with Terraform and integrate with Mage: This would allow faster, fully automated deployment of the entire project
 2. Streaming station data: Indego station capacity and bike availability is available in real time and could bring an entirely new level of detail to the project.
 3. Incorporate transit data: To get a more complete picture of Philly's travel ecosystem.
 For example, it would be interesting to see how Indego ridership changes in areas with more or less public transit coverage.
 4. More analytical tables: I kept the core models limited to a single because this was a short term project (for DataTalksClub's [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp))

+### Reproducibility
+Coming soon!